Scala Theatre: Scala Theatre 1905–1969

 In 1903, Dr. Edmund Distin Maddick bought the property, and adjoining properties, and enlarged the site.
 The main entrance was now in Charlotte Street, and the old portico in Tottenham Street became the stage door.
 The new theatre, designed by Frank Verity, opened in 1905, as The Scala Theatre, seating 1,139 and boasting a large stage.
-The new venture was not particularly successful and became a cinema, from 1911 to 1918, run by Charles Urban.
+The new venture was not particularly successful and became a cinema, from 1911 to 1918, run by Charles Urban, who regularly showed Kinemacolor films there.
 In 1918, F. J. Nettlefold took over and ran the premises as a theatre again.

 It became known as the New Scala in 1923, with D. A. Abrahams as licensee for staging plays and showing films; he became owner in 1925.
 Amateur productions and pantomimes were performed, and for a while the theatre became home to the Gang Show.
 During World War II, it again housed professional theatre, reverting to the Scala Theatre.
 After the war, under the management of Prince Littler, amateur productions returned, with Peter Pan being the annual pantomime.
 This continued until 1969 when, after a fire, it was demolished for the building of offices, known as Scala House (25 Tottenham Street).
 In 1964, the theatre was used by The Beatles for the concert sequences in the film A Hard Day's Night.

 Cinema (1976–1980)

 The Other Cinema opened in October 1976 in the basement of Scala House; it showed avant-garde films and closed in February 1977.
 The premises reopened as Scala Cinema in June 1978.
 It showed a daily programme of films.
-In 1980, the Scala House was taken over by Channel 4 television, and in 1981 the former Odeon King’s Cross cinema in Pentonville Road was renamed Scala Cinema.
+In 1980, the Scala House was taken over by Channel 4 television, and in 1981 the former Odeon King's Cross cinema in Pentonville Road was renamed Scala Cinema.